How to Budget on a $60,000 Salary

 How much can I spend daily on a $60,000 salary?

-On a $60,000 annual salary ($5,000/month), after suggested housing costs and saving 18% of remaining income, your daily budget is approximately $97/day for discretionary spending.
+On a $60,000 annual salary ($5,000/month), once housing, utilities, transport, healthcare, and 18% savings are set aside, your daily budget is approximately $35/day for groceries and everyday spending.
 Use the calculator above with your actual numbers for a personalized result.

 What percentage should I save on a $60,000 salary?